-Using classical painting techniques in acrylic and pastel, I prefer to paint images that are beautiful, ambiguous, and quiet.
+I prefer to paint images that are beautiful, ambiguous, and quiet using classical, multi-layered painting techniques in acrylic and pastel.
+I paint women because that is the life experience I relate to the most.
 The faces and figures of the women that I paint are not meant to be portraits, but, rather, expressions of psychological truths and moments in time.
-I paint women because that is the life experience I relate to the most.
-Sometimes, I include objects in my figurative work for their emotional or symbolic value.
-My intention is to connect with viewers through images that are emotionally evocative and meaningful.
+Sometimes, I include objects or nature in my figurative work for emotional or symbolic value.
+I hope to connect with viewers through images that are emotionally evocative and meaningful.